Pet Portraiture

 What should I bring?

-Treats
+• Treats

-Favorite toy
+• Favorite toy

-Leash
+• Leash

-Any accessories you love
+• Any accessories you love

-Products and Pricing
+Products and Pricing:

-What does a pet portrait session cost?
+What is the investment for a pet portrait session?

-Most clients invest between 600 and 1500 depending on what they choose.
+Most clients invest between $1000 and $2500 depending on what they choose.
 After your session, you’ll select only the images you love.

 Do I have to decide everything in advance?